kaltura/playkit-js-ui/README.md

 ### And Coding Style Tests

-We use ESLint [recommended set](http://eslint.org/docs/rules/) with some additions for enforcing [Flow] types and other rules.
+We use ESLint [recommended set](http://eslint.org/docs/rules/) for enforcing [Flow] types and other rules.

 See [ESLint config](.eslintrc.json) for full configuration.

-We also use [.editorconfig](.editorconfig) to maintain consistent coding styles and settings, please make sure you comply with the styling.
+We also use [.editorconfig](.editorconfig) to maintain consistent coding styles and settings, so please make sure you comply with the styling.

 ## Compatibility